padawin/site/src/quotes.md

 "You ask too much of yourself.
 It's enough that you grieve."
 </blockquote>

-Death and the Dervish

 <hr/>

 <blockquote>
 He believed that there were not only victories and defeats in life, that there was also breathing, and watching, and listening, and words, and love, and friendship, and ordinary life, which depends greatly on us and no one else.
 </blockquote>

-Death and the Dervish

 <hr/>

 <blockquote>
 It was as if that name bathed me in light.
 The time I had spent without him had worn me out.
 That day, then, at once—I needed him more than ever.
 </blockquote>

-Death and the Dervish

 <hr/>